GarrettSocling/gmenu2x/README.rst

 Introduction
 ------------
-`GMenu2X <http://mtorromeo.github.com/gmenu2x>`_ is a replacement for the official frontend for the GP2X released under the GNU GPL license v2.
+`GMenu2X <https://github.com/NeoTheFox/gmenu2x>`_ is a replacement for the official frontend for the GP2X released under the GNU GPL license v2.
+This is a port of original GMenu2X for Pocket C.H.I.P.

 Installation
 ------------
-Copy the file autorun.gpu and the directory gmenu2x/ to the root of your sd card.

-Verify that the autorun option in the standard GP2X interface is enabled.

-(Re)Boot your GP2X and enjoy `GMenu2X <http://mtorromeo.github.com/gmenu2x>`_.
+TBD

 Controls
 --------